sebastienjacquemart-AI/makemore/README.md

 At the moment, the neural network consists out of only a single layer of 27 neurons.
 With matrix multiplication it's very easy to evaluate the dot product between examples and neurons (neuron performs wx(+b)): F.e. perform matrix multiplication of 5 examples (5,27) and 27 neurons (27,27): this outputs the firing rate for every neuron on every example (5,27).

 The neural network outputs logits that can be interpreted as log counts.
+Then perform softmax.
 So, these are exponentiated to get the counts and then normalized to get the probabilities.
+This is the forward pass.

+How can we tune the weights to achieve better outputs?
+Evaluate output (probability that model assigned to label character) by computing negative log likelihood for every example and then averaging it.
+So, minimize the loss by tuning the weights by computing the gradients of the loss wrt the weights.
+This is very comparable in micrograd.

 https://pytorch.org/docs/stable/notes/broadcasting.html keepdim